Nursing (NURS)

 Fees: Yes.

-Experiential learning under the direction of nurse preceptors and nursing faculty in a variety of practice settings.
-Emphasis is placed on the development of personal and professional strategies necessary to transition from the role of student to graduate nurse.
+Experiential learning under the direction of nurse preceptors and nursing faculty in a variety of practice settings, with a focus on four core competencies: assessment, technical skills, communication, and critical thinking.
+Emphasis is placed on the development of personal and professional strategies necessary to transition from the role of student nurse to graduate nurse.

 Prerequisites: Admission to the BSN program.